NWChemEx/NWChemEx/docs/source/installation/building.rst

 Running the NWChemEx Unit Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the NWChemEx package is successfully built the build script would run the unit tests with the tool ``ctest``.
-There are two python tests ( dlpno_mp2_python, test_python) and one C++ test (test_nwchemex) available to run.
-The source files of these tests (.py, .cpp) can be found under the directory ``NWChemEx/tests``.
-Currently all lines in ``dlpno_mp2_python.py`` have been commented out, hence this test serves as a placeholder for future development. ``test_python.py`` contains a SCF test and all the other unit tests implemented in the .cpp files under the directory ``NWChemEx/tests`` are running in test_nwchemex.
-For debugging purposes, the log files of running these units can be found under ``NWChemEx/build/Testing/Temporary``.
+Assuming NWChemEx is built with ``BUILD_TESTING`` enabled, then once the NWChemEx package is successfully built the unit tests can be run by running  ``ctest`` in the build directory.
+For debugging purposes, the log files resulting from running the unit tests can be found in the ``Testing/Temporary`` subdirectory of the build directory.
 .. note::
    For finer-grained control over the build, we direct the reader to the more thorough CMaize build instructions located `here